 The Brighton Township Police Department is located at 1300 Brighton Road in the Municipal Building.
-The department consists of fourteen officers: Chief of Police Howard Blinn, two Sergeants, two Corporals, one full time and eight part time patrolmen.
-The Department provides twenty-four hour patrol coverage with a minimum of two officers per shift.
+The department consists of the following: Chief of Police Howard Blinn, Captain Peter Benedict, two Sergeants, one Corporal, three patrolmen and several part-time officers.
+The Department provides twenty-four hour patrol coverage.
 All non-emergency calls to the department should be directed through the Emergency Services Center Dispatch in Beaver at 724-774-1789.
 All emergency calls are directed to 911.

 If you are going to be away from your home for a period of time, the police department will make periodic checks on your residence while you are away.
 Prior to leaving, phone the department at 724-728-1134 with departure and return dates.